 The range of bulbs on offer at Hillier Garden Centres increases each year.
 Find traditional favourites, plus exciting new varieties and bulb collections, including some new bulbs exclusively available at Hillier.

-When to plant
+When to Plant Summer-Flowering Bulbs

 As an approximate guide, these are the best months to plant some of the most loved bulbs for a summer display.

 Dahlias, for colour from July through to October.

-April: Anemone; plant at the front of a border for early summer colour.
+Anemones; plant at the front of a border for early summer colour.

 If you are a little late with your bulbs, don’t worry; you’ll still get a beautiful display, just slightly later!

 Ranunculus ‘Purple Heart’

 Ranunculus ‘Purple Heart’ has beautiful, rich, purple-black flowers throughout May and June.
 Ideal for containers, it grows to only around 25cm high making it a great choice for the front of your borders where it will thrive in full sun.
 Like all Ranunculus, it prefers a rich soil, so dig in some well-rotted manure or compost before planting.
 Paired with pinks and greens, the deep purple of ‘Purple Heart’ will provide real drama in the garden.

 Sun Full sun